 MNN does not offer refunds or transfers for class enrollment.
 Students who wish to cancel their enrollment in a course must do so in writing via email.

 If a course fails to meet the minimum enrollment requirement, it is subject to cancellation.
 MNN will make every effort to notify enrolled participants of the cancellation – usually within 48 hours – of the first course session.
 In instances when MNN must cancel a class, students will be offered the opportunity to enroll in another session of the same class or offered a refund.

 Classes may be cancelled due to inclement weather.
 MNN will make every effort to notify students of weather-related closures, which will also be posted online.
 MNN recommends that students monitor our website and social media pages during inclement weather.

-Students who miss the first session of a certification course risk losing their seat in the entire course.
+Students who miss the first session of a course risk losing their seat in the entire course.
 Students must contact the education department prior to the start of the first session to notify of an absence.
-Admittance into remaining class sessions is at the discretion of the Manager of Media Education.
+Admittance into remaining class sessions is at the discretion of the Media Education Coordinator.